Culion leper colony: Legacy

-In May 2017, the Philippine National Commission for UNESCO began its initiative to prepare the dossier of Culion's leprosy documentary heritage, which will be nominated in the future in the Memory of the World Register – Asia and the Pacific.
-In May 2018, the Culion Museum and Archives was officially nominated by the Philippines in the UNESCO Memory of the World Register – Asia and the Pacific.
-On June 18, 2018, Culion Leprosy Archives was officially inscribed to the Memory of the World Register – Asia and the Pacific.
+In 2018, the Culion Leprosy Archives was officially inscribed to the UNESCO Memory of the World Register – Asia and the Pacific.
 The government and the Asia-Pacific bloc aims to nominate the archives further to the International Memory of the World Register.
 If approved by UNESCO, it will be the fifth internationally recognized documentary heritage of the Philippines, increasing Culion town's feasibility to become a World Heritage Site in the future.